 Joan Kane (director) is the founding Artistic Director of Ego Actus and directed I Know What Boys Want at Theatre Row, Six Characters in Search of an Author in Oslo, Norway and Kafka’s Belinda in Prague.
 She also directed both Safe and what do you mean at 59e59 theaters and in the Edinburgh Festival Fringe, getting four star reviews for each.
 Joan was awarded Best Director in the 2016 United Solo Festival and was named to the Indie Theatre Hall of Fame by nytheatre.com.
-She has also directed plays and readings for the Lark, Ensemble Studio Theatre, the NY Fringe Festival, Theater for the New City, Urban Stages, Workshop Theater, Nylon Fusion, Abingdon Theatre, Oberon Theatre, the Samuel French Short Play Festival, the Midtown International Festival and the Actors Studio.
+She has also directed plays and readings for the Lark, Ensemble Studio Theatre, the NY Fringe Festival, Theater for the New City, Urban Stages, Workshop Theater, Nylon Fusion, Abingdon Theatre, Oberon Theatre, the Samuel French Short Play Festival, the Midtown International Festival, the Actors Studio and T. Schreiber Studio.
 Joan has an MFA in Directing from The New School, an MS in Museum Education from Bank Street College.
 She is a member of The New York Madness Company, the Dramatists Guild and the Society of Stage Directors & Choreographers.
 Joan currently serves as a Vice President for Programming on the Board of Directors of the League of Professional Theatre Women.

 nytheatre.com named Joan Kane one of their 2011 People of the Year in honor of her contributions to the NY theatre scene